 A review of taxes in Readfield suggests the following trends and issues:

 Unlike many municipalities, Readfield does not appear to be overly dependent on any one or a few industries.
 The largest taxpayer, Saunders Manufacturing Co., accounts for a small fraction of the total taxable assessed value.
+This is both a positive and a negative attribute and should not be seen as a call to change our rural residential character by promoting development.

 Single-family homes, the source of most of the growth in Readfield’s valuation, historically fail to provide sufficient revenue to offset public service costs, particularly for education.
-The same is not true of seasonal housing, unless it becomes occupied year-round.
+The same is not true of seasonal housing, unless it becomes occupied year-round, but this appears to be happening at an accelerated rate as people move to Maine as a result of the COVID-19 pandemic.

-Undeveloped land, even though it produces only a small amount of revenue, historically has balanced the drain produced by residential development because it demands fewer services than it pays for.
-As more and more land is developed, this balancing effect is lost and taxes will rise.
+Undeveloped land, even though it produces only a small amount of revenue, historically has balanced the drain produced by residential development because it demands fewer services than it pays for..

 Tax exempt properties in Readfield account for a large portion of the town’s valuation (more than 10%).
-The responsibility of picking up taxes not paid as a result of these exclusions falls on the owners of taxable properties, mostly homeowners.
-The town has options for collecting service charges or donations from some of these tax exempt property owners.
+The responsibility of picking up taxes not paid as a result of these exclusions falls on the owners of taxable properties, mostly homeowners. .

 Continued economic pressures are likely to force shifts in land use of high value lands, notably shorelands and pasture lands not classified under the Farm and Open Space Tax Law, to more intensive uses.
 Seasonal camps will be converted to, or replaced by, year-round homes, and pastures will sprout expensive houses.
+Over the past few years we have seen a surge in “informal” housing such as campers and RV’s and a growing interest in ‘tiny houses”.
+There is strong pressure to place these low-cost dwellings on unimproved or marginally improved property, or increase occupancy on already built lots.
+The net result is infill that adds to the cost of providing municipal services and complicates land use while little if any offsetting revenue.

 Revenues:

-According to the audit report for the fiscal year ending June 30, 2006, the town had total revenues of $6,547,152. $3,553,853 (54 percent) of that came in the form of taxes. $1,449,245 was governmental transfer (primarily education funding) with the remainder consisting of permit fees, service charges, interest income and miscellaneous.
+According to the audit report for the fiscal year ending June 30, 2020, the town had total revenues of $6,275,572. $5,372,770 of that came in the form of taxes. $474,340 was governmental transfer (primarily State Revenue Sharing and Homestead Reimbursements) with the remainder consisting of permit fees, service charges, interest income and miscellaneous.

-The $3.5 million in taxes for 2005-06 includes both property and excise taxes.
-In 2002 the amount raised from property taxes was $2,598,000; in 2001 it was $2,508,000; in 1999 it was $2,289,000; in 1997 it was $2,200,000; in 1995 it was $2,238,000.
-Over the long term (1995-2002), property tax revenue has been increasing at just over 2 percent per year (below the rate of inflation); however, in the past three years, it has been rising at closer to 4.3 percent per year.
-In 2007-2008, the property tax revenue was $3,431,613.00
+.
+In 2000 the amount raised from taxes was $2,288,711; in 2010 it was 3,520,294; in 2020 it was $4,675,014.
+Over the long term (2000-2020), property tax revenue has been increasing at just over 3 percent per year (above the rate of inflation); however, this increase has largely been driven by increases to the cost of education.
+In 2020-2021, the tax revenue was $4,594,169.

 Property tax revenue is collected as a percentage of property value referred to as the “mill rate.”
-Readfield’s mill rate as reported in 2005 was 14.5 mills, meaning $14.50 for every $1,000 of property value.
-This is a decrease from prior years.
-In 2005-06 Readfield’s mill rate was 15.5 and for each subsequent year, through the 2008-2009 fiscal year, Readfield’s mill rate has remained level at 15.4 mills.
+Readfield’s mill rate as reported in 2000 was 18.6 mills, meaning $18.60 for every $1,000 of property value.
+In 2010 the mil rate was 15.4 and in 2020 it was 19.55.
+Readfield’s mill rate has fluctuated over the years in response to changes in revenues, expenditures, and property valuation.

 Because the value of property is changing constantly, and because each town has authority to set property values on its own (within the guidelines of the state laws), “equalized” or “full value” mill rates are established for comparison purposes.
-Equalized mill rates allow for a comparison of tax rates with other towns, or with the town historically.
-Readfield is the only town in this region where the equalized tax rate has dropped steadily and significantly over the past six years.
+Equalized mill rates allow for a comparison of tax rates with other towns, or with the town historically. .

 Expenditures: